We think this TV show stands out for:

 First airing in 1970, The Mary Tyler Moore Show was the first TV series to present an entirely modern female character, reflecting the changing American society and women's growing freedom from the traditional expectations of marriage and family.
 The series opens with her opting out of a romantic relationship that didn't suit her emotional needs, choosing instead a career and her independence.
 It's not always an easy path to blaze, and she encounters her fair share of naysayers, discrimination, and self-doubt, but her determination to make it work is reminiscent of an entire generation of motivated young women who knocked down barriers in the workplace.

 Families can talk about the nature of gender equality today.
-How far has our society evolved from the time of the women's liberation movement?
+How far has our society evolved from the time of the women's liberation movement and The Mary Tyler Moore Show?
 Is gender equality truly conceivable in every career?

 Watch some later series with career-oriented female characters and discuss how the presentation of gender relations has changed over time.
 Do the women in these more modern series face any of the same obstacles evident in The Mary Tyler Moore Show?